OttoChu/Hunter-Vs-Prey/README.md

     - You can only teleport to a 🌳 tile.
     - This ability can be used once per game.

+- Spotter
+    - Reveal a 11x11 area around the Hunter instead of the normal 5x5.
+    - This ability can be used 3 times per game.
+    - This ability can only be used in Fog of War mode.
+(If Fog of War is off, this ability will turn Fog of War **ON**)

 *More special abilities (e.g. Baiter, Spotter, Shooter) will be added in the future.
 Stay Tune!*

 # Future Updates